CSCfi/csc-user-guide/docs/computing/quantum-computing/helmi/running-on-helmi.md

 ```

 The `helmi_*` module sets up the correct python environment to use Qiskit or Cirq in conjunction with Helmi.

+!!! info "Running on Helmi"
+	When submitting a job on Helmi, the user's slurm_job_account (project on which the job is run) is mapped to the project_id and this information is transferred to VTT for accounting purposes.

 ### Qiskit